 Note: Not all collection agencies will agree to pay for deletion.
 These agencies have contracts with the bureaus to pull and report credit.
 The bureaus don’t want collections removed from credit reports (for several reasons that tie to protecting their business model).

 If the bureaus see too many deletions, they can stop doing business with the collector (which means the collector is out of business).
 If you go through the simulations above, you will know whether deletion is required, and it will help guide your decision whether to pay.

 Remember, collections will fall off your report seven years from the date of your first missed payment with the original creditor.
 It doesn’t matter how many times the debt gets resold unless the collector re-ages it (which can happen).

 Moreover, every type of debt has a statute of limitations for collection (which varies by state and type of debt) where, when reached, you are no longer legally obligated to pay.
 Knowing whether your debt is time-barred will help you in settlement negotiations.

 We hope that this article answers your question, “How many points will a collection affect your credit score?”

 Collections can happen to anyone, whether you are already responsible for managing your credit or if you have arrived at difficult times financially.
 The trick is to rebuild your credit and Go Clean Credit can help.

 Need to know more about how many points will a collection affect your credit score?
 Let us know!
 To enlist the help of a trustworthy, effective credit repair company, contact Go Clean Credit today.

-We have fixed price programs that get you back on track in as little as 5 months, debt resolution solutions, programs geared toward people who have had recent short sales or foreclosures and many others.
+We have fixed price programs that get you back on track in as little as five months, debt resolution solutions, programs geared toward people who have had recent short sales or foreclosures, and many others.
 Help is just a free phone call away, or you can fill out an appointment request.
 Contact Go Clean Credit to schedule a free consultation today.